Ebazhanov/linkedin-skill-assessments-quizzes/adobe-premiere-pro/adobe-premiere-pro-quiz.md

 - [ ] panel presets
 - [ ] events

 #### Q49.
+Which statement is true about adaptive audio tracks?

+- [ ] Input channel configuration determines channel routing
+- [ ] Adaptive tracks are unable to be routed to master track outputs
+- [ ] Channel routing is based on master track configuration
+- [ ] Adaptive tracks can only be routed using the Audio Mixer

+#### Q50.
 When adjusting a sequence's settings, selecting the Maximum Bit Depth in Adobe Premiere Pro for the video settings option is equivalent to which setting?

 - [ ] 4:0:0
 - [ ] 4:4:4